banboobee/homebridge-broadlink-rm/README.md

 ## Notice to developers

 1. ___room/scene/automation___ of conventional plugins will be lost.
 Use your development environment for the experiments.
-2. I'm only interested in the accessories of ___air-conditioner, switch, light, learn-code and tv___, since not using others.
+2. I'm only interested in the accessories of ___air-conditioner, switch, light, learn-ir, learn-code and tv___, since not using others.
 No changes were made for the others and should work as in conventional.
 3. Welcome PRs for the issues and/or your improvements.

-## Changes to original/base repositories (least recent. &#x2611; marged to base)
+## Improvements  to original/base repositories (least recent. &#x2611; marged to base)

 1. &#x2611; group light accessories which states are mutually exclusive ([base#445](https://github.com/kiwi-cam/homebridge-broadlink-rm/pull/445)).
 2. &#x2611; air-conditioner accessory to turn off automatically after onDuration seconds ([base#446](https://github.com/kiwi-cam/homebridge-broadlink-rm/pull/446)).